tensorflow/tensorflow/g3doc/LangRef.md

 `swift.self` function argument attribute that indicates an argument is the self/context parameter.
 The context of this attribute is defined by the `swift` dialect and not the function argument.

-### Function and Argument Attributes

-Functions and function arguments in MLIR may have optional attributes attached to them.
-The sole constraint for these attributes is that they must be dialect specific attributes.
-This is because functions, and function arguments, are a generic entities and thus cannot apply any meaningful context necessary for dependent attributes.
-This has the added benefit of avoiding collisions between common attribute names, such as `noalias`.

 ### Operation Attributes